Skip to main content

 startPosition = StartPosition.RESUME, // where to start on boot

-onHistoryLost = OnHistoryLost.FAIL // when resume token expires from oplog
+onHistoryLost = OnHistoryLost.FAIL, // when both tokens expire from oplog

 )